Expanding Polyhedral Universe in Regge Calculus: The geodesic dome and pseudo-regular polyhedral universes

-approaches to that of the continuum theory in the infinite frequency limit.
-The easiest way to see this is to come back to (\ref{eq:hcphu}) and (\ref{eq:mcphu}).
-Rewriting them in terms of $a_\mathrm{R}$ and then taking the limit $q\rightarrow 6$, we obtain the continuum equations of the scale factor (\ref{eq:cc}).
-This also justifies the approach regarding (\ref{eq:hcphu}) and (\ref{eq:mcphu}) as the equations of motion of discretized FLRW universe.
+approaches that of the continuum theory in the infinite frequency limit.
+The easiest way to see this is to come back to Eqs. (\ref{eq:hcphu}) and (\ref{eq:mcphu}).
+Rewriting them in terms of $a_\mathrm{R}$ and then taking the limit $q \to 6$, we obtain the continuum equations of the scale factor (\ref{eq:cc}).
+This also justifies the approach regarding Eqs. (\ref{eq:hcphu}) and (\ref{eq:mcphu}) as the equations of motion of the discretized FLRW universe.